Boilermaker Special: Boilermaker Special III

 The body featured a full 12-volt negative ground electrical system powered by an alternator.
 It supplied power to concealed four-beam headlights, parking/marker lights, brake lights, backup lights, instrument lights, electric windshield wipers, a single-speed heater blower, and a radio/public address system.
 With this equipment, the Boilermaker Special III was capable of day or night operation on most improved roads, including highways.
 The original headlight from Boilermaker Special I was initially installed on the back of the coal tender as a rear-facing safety light.
-It was later removed and installed as the headlight of the Boilermaker IV in 1979 (see below).
+It was later removed and installed as the headlight of the Boilermaker IV in 1979.
 A white block P was displayed on the front of the boiler directly below the large front headlight.
 The block P was mounted to a metal mesh screen which allowed external cool air to be drawn through the radiator by the engine's radiator fan.

 In the 1970s, the original engine and transmission were replaced with a carbureted Chevrolet 350 cubic inch V-8 and a three-speed automatic transmission.
 The two-speed differential was locked in high gear and shift mechanism removed.
 A power steering pump and steering assist cylinder were installed to reduce steering effort.
 In the early 1980s, a brass whistle was installed next to the brass bell and used the same source of compressed air as the large train horn.

 In this final configuration, the Boilermaker Special III weighed about 9,300 pounds (4,218 kg).
 When it was retired in 1993, it had traveled over 110,000 miles (177,027 km).